Posts

 Image

-Planning for December Travel......
+Planning for December Travel ......
 Traveling in the year-end month of December is different from traveling during other months of the year, at least for me.
 Somehow, December being the last month of the year, has that festive vibes that make me more relaxed while every part of life simply just seemed to slow down, from work to personal.
 Travel during the traditional holiday month of December is definitely more expensive in my part of the world.
 December coincides with the year-end school holidays here in South-East Asia and is also the "last" month when most workers will need to "clear" their annual leave for the current year before the start of a brand new work year.
 This results in a rush to travel during this period, leading to higher costs in air tickets and destination accommodations.
 But, there are always ways to mitigate the increased costs of traveling during this period.
-My strategy is to choose a nearer regional location and to travel earlier in the month...
+My strategy is to choose a nearer regional location and to travel earlier in the mon...

 Travel Bits: June 2024